Tutorial 1: Create a basic Snowflake Native App¶

 Note

-and the setup script are relative to the location of this file.
+manifest file and the setup script, are relative to the location of this file.

-The next section of this tutorial describe how to use each of these properties.
+The next section of this tutorial describes how to use each of these properties.

 Review what you learned in this section¶